chienjustintime/TodoList/README.md

 # TodoList
-This is an sample project for demonstrating crud and project layer architectureW
+This is an sample project for demonstrating crud and project layer architecture

 # Technologies #
 - ASP.NET MVC5